Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Introduction

 We now introduce the following standard definition, which, when combined with \pref{ass:selfbounding} and \pref{ass:thirdorderselfbounding}, forms the core of our argument, as we explain in \pref{subsec:highlevelideaframework}. \begin{definition} For a function $F$ and threshold $\alpha$, the $\alpha$-sublevel set of $F$ is $\cL_{F,\alpha} = \{\vecW: F(\vecW) \le \alpha\}$. \end{definition} Now, our contributions are as follows: \begin{enumerate} \item \textbf{We develop a novel, systematic framework} detailed in \pref{sec:mainidea} and \pref{thm:generalframework} to study the convergence of first order methods to FOSPs and SOSPs under \pref{ass:selfbounding} and \pref{ass:thirdorderselfbounding} respectively.
-Invoking our framework, we systematically obtain the following results.
+The core idea is in \pref{subsec:highlevelideaframework}. \textbf{Our framework lets us systematically analyze existing practical, and widely used first-order optimization algorithms in the challenging generalized smooth setting.}

-\item \textbf{Main Results, convergence to SOSPs:} Under \pref{ass:thirdorderselfbounding}, we establish convergence guarantees of first-order optimization algorithms to SOSPs.
+\item \textbf{Main Results, non-asymptotic convergence to SOSPs:} Under \pref{ass:thirdorderselfbounding}, we establish efficient rates for first-order optimization algorithms finding SOSPs.
 See \pref{thm:escapesecondordergd} for Perturbed GD \citep{jin2017escape} and \pref{thm:sgdsecondorder} for Restarted SGD \citep{fang2019sharp}.
 The dependence on $\epsilon, d$ matches that in the smooth setting, and in particular is polylogarithmic in $d$.
 This is particularly pertinent for ML applications, where the ambient dimension is so large that the second-order methods of \citet{xie2024trust} are not feasible.

-\item Convergence to FOSPs: Under \pref{ass:selfbounding}, we establish convergence guarantees for GD, Adaptive GD, and SGD to FOSPs.
+\item Non-asymptotic convergence to FOSPs: Under \pref{ass:selfbounding}, we establish efficient rates for GD, Adaptive GD, and SGD finding FOSPs.
 See \pref{thm:gdfirstorder}, \pref{thm:adaptivegdguarantee}, and \pref{thm:sgdfirstorder} respectively.
 The dependence on $\epsilon, d$ again matches that in the smooth setting.

 \item We provide examples and practical implications in \pref{subsec:examplesmainbody}.
 Our examples are direct corollaries of \pref{thm:escapesecondordergd}, \pref{thm:sgdsecondorder}.
-They show variants of GD/SGD globally optimize non-convex `strict-saddle' losses from ML with non-Lipschitz gradient and Hessian. \end{enumerate} The step size $\eta$ here depends on $F(\vecW_0)$; in practice, it can be found via appropriate cross-validation.
+They show variants of GD/SGD globally optimize non-convex `strict-saddle' losses from ML with non-Lipschitz gradient and Hessian. \end{enumerate}

 \textbf{Notation:} $\ball(\vecP,R)$ denotes the Euclidean $l_2$ ball centered at $\vecP\in\mathbb{R}^d$ with radius $R \ge 0$, with boundary.
 By shifting, we assume WLOG that $F$ attains a minimum value of $0$.
 We follow the convention that $F$ is smooth, specifically $L$-smooth, if $\nrm*{\grad^2 F} \le L$ holds globally.
 We always let $\vecW_0$ denote the initialization of a given algorithm (which is clear from context) unless stated otherwise.